-Whilst we do not routinely do so, we (or third parties with whom we share personal information about our residents and relatives) may need to transfer our residents' and relatives' personal information about them outside the EU.
-In those cases, except where the country has been determined by the European Commission or the relevant authority in the United Kingdom (as applicable) as ensuring an adequate level of data protection, we require the recipients of personal information about our residents and relatives to take appropriate measures to protect such information.
+Whilst we do not routinely do so, we (or third parties with whom we share personal information about our people) may need to transfer our people's personal information about them outside the EU.
+In those cases, except where the country has been determined by the European Commission or the relevant authority in the United Kingdom (as applicable) as ensuring an adequate level of data protection, we require the recipients of personal information about our people to take appropriate measures to protect such information.
 For example, by requiring them to enter into a data transfer agreement in the standard form approved for this purpose by the European Commission or the relevant authority in the United Kingdom (as applicable).
 Further details of any such transfers, and any such protective measures, are available from our DPC.